Marius-A/DistributedComputing/README.md

 **Description+ScreenShots**

-*You can directly acces clowdcompiting app by installing the chrome extension.
+*You can directly acces clowdcomputing app by installing the chrome extension.
 ![alt tag](https://i.imgsafe.org/e880958a9c.png)

 *Each client can register and then login with his username / email address and password.